tamari92/kf2-tournament/rules.md

 #### 8.7.3 - Weapon Upgrades
 The following **Weapon Upgrades** are restricted:
-- Weapons cannot be upgraded to Tier 5
+- Weapons cannot be upgraded beyond Tier 4
 - Desert Eagle cannot be upgraded
+- Winchester 1894 has a maximum of two upgrades
-- SPX 464 Centerfire cannot be upgraded
+- SPX 464 Centerfire has a maximum of one upgrade
-- M1911 Pistol can only be upgraded once
+- M1911 Pistol has a maximum of one upgrade

 #### 8.7.4 - Weapon Modifications
 Several weapons have been modified for use in this tournament.
 The modifications made are as follows: